tvcutsem/clj-worlds/README.md

 `clj-worlds` is an implementation of Alex Warth's "worlds" in Clojure.
 The idea is explained nicely in this [paper](http://www.vpri.org/pdf/tr2011001_final_worlds.pdf).

-Worlds support scoped side-effects.
+Worlds support scoped side-effects, enabling speculative computations (e.g. "try solution A. If it fails, forget about all side-effects performed while trying A and try solution B").

-In Clojure, they can be conveniently modelled as a special kind of [ref](http://clojure.org/refs), called a "world-ref" or w-ref for short.
+In Clojure, world-sensitive state can be conveniently modelled as a special kind of [ref](http://clojure.org/refs), called a "world-ref" or w-ref for short.
 A w-ref always has a value that is relative to the current world.
 Worlds form a single-rooted hierarchy, and a world can "commit" all of its changes to its parent world.

 The API of clj-worlds is heavily inspired by Clojure's own `ref` API.
 Like refs, w-refs can be created (`w-ref`), dereferenced (`w-deref`),